How the Big Names Compare to the Experts

 |Out-of-Pocket Cost||$0 deductible option||Homeowners deductible applies|

-All the most common dangers to necklaces (and other jewelry).
+All the most common dangers to watches (and other jewelry).
 Loss, theft, damage and mysterious disappearance are covered.

 It's an all perils policy, so if it's not listed as NOT covered, it's covered.